BlockDFL: A Blockchain-based Fully Decentralized Peer-to-Peer Federated Learning Framework: BlockDFL Overview

 \section{BlockDFL Overview}

-BlockDFL is designed for decentralized P2P FL with the following goals: 1) to make its accuracy approach that of the centralized FL as much as possible, 2) to prevent the accuracy of a global model from being jeopardized by poisoning attacks and 3) to prevent the private training data from being revealed, and 4) to efficiently conduct FL.

-BlockDFL fulfills all these requirements in a lightweight manner.
-As illustrated in Fig. \ref{pic-framework}, there are four processes in BlockDFL during each communication round: 1) \emph{Role Selection}, 2) \emph{Local Training}, 3) \emph{Aggregation} and 4) \emph{Verification and Consensus}, some of which contain more than one steps.
+BlockDFL is designed for decentralized P2P FL with the following goals: 1) to prevent the global model from being jeopardized by poisoning attacks, 2) to prevent the private training data from being revealed, and 3) to conduct FL efficiently.
+As shown in Fig. \ref{pic-framework}, there are four processes in it during each communication round: 1) \emph{Role Selection}, 2) \emph{Local Training}, 3) \emph{Aggregation} and 4) \emph{Verification and Consensus}, some of which contain more than one steps.

 It is assumed that participants can obtain the public key for verifying digital signatures of the others and send information through broadcasting.
 The stake recorded on the blockchain can be tied to monetary reward from mobile operators or AI service providers, since a decentralized FL system relieves them of the heavy burden of setting up and maintaining a centralized server.
 Thus, as in \cite{gilad-2017-algorand,shayan-2021-biscotti}, it is reasonable to assume that participants holding large amounts of the stake tend to perform obligations honestly, because they can benefit more from the monetary reward.